phchoi/drlnd-tennis/Report.md

 L2 weight decay: 0

 ## Results
+The training take 7921 secs to finish, and we can see it progress slowly in the begining of the cycle and ramp up much faster in later cycle.

 Episode 100	Average Score: -0.00400 Lowest Score: -0.01000 Highest Score: 0.10000 Elapsed time: 62 secs
 Episode 200	Average Score: -0.00400 Lowest Score: -0.01000 Highest Score: 0.10000 Elapsed time: 151 secs